dginst/crypto-index/README.md

 **Key Features:**

-* use volume as a resource for weight computation
+* use volume as resource for weight computation
 * selected exchanges based on security, real-volume and law compliance
 * selected constituents on quantitative and qualitative criteria
 * designed to be replicable by investors thanks to the buy and hold daily solution.